Fresh Mexico

 (Clarkson Potter) ISBN 978-0307451101 0307451100

 Marcela Valladolid provides 100 recipes for authentic Mexican food, made easy for North American cooks.
-Her Mexican cook book includes cooking techniques, fast Mexican recipes and information on ingredients used in Mexican cooking.
+Her Mexican cookbook includes cooking techniques, fast Mexican recipes and information on ingredients used in Mexican cooking.

 Marcela Valladolid also introduces each recipe.
 In the easy chicken mole recipe, Marcela explains that she visited the Convent of Santa Rosa in Puebla, the birthplace of mole poblano, the national dish of Mexico.
-She notes that traditional Mexican mole takes days to make, but the Fresh Mexico cook book version is much faster.
+She notes that traditional Mexican mole takes days to make, but the Fresh Mexico cookbook version is much faster.

 Sidebars describe Mexican food ingredients, like Ibarra chocolate, used to make her mole recipe.
 (Cinnamon, almonds and vanilla flavor Ibarra chocolate.)